BoxThatBeat/assistant/UserGuide.md

-# ACO class setup assistant
+# ACO course setup assistant

 This will guide you through using the ACO assistant.
 This tool can setup dates for all assignments, quizzes, and announcements.
 It can also auto generate content for announcement using a template system that means your announcement dates are always perfect.